GN 1.6 Fraud

 Insurers and fraud

-Insurers should have systems and processes in place to:
+Insurers should have risk management systems and processes in place to:

 • prevent fraud - proactively putting into place measures and controls designed to help reduce the risk of fraud from occurring at the outset